Cumulativerse/js-app-template/README.md

 ### Desktop Development

-- Run `npm run desktop:dev` in root.
+- Run `npm run dev:desktop` in root.
   - If electron script updated, close the app and run "npm run preview" in desktop folder.
-- Run `npm run desktop:build` to build the desktop app
+- Run `npm run build:desktop` to build the desktop app

 ### Extension Development

-- `npm run extension:dev` - Development mode for extension.
+- `npm run dev:extension` - Development mode for extension.
 Load `./extension/out` directory as unpacked extension in chrome (enable developer mode in extensions).
   - For UI changes, no need to refresh extension, just build ui again and reopen popup
   - For extension changes, it will automatically build again, just reload extension.
 For content script changes, you need to reload test page too.
-- `npm run extension:build` - Build extension for production.
-It will minify code and disable source map.
-- `npm run extension:test` - Test extension against a website.
+  - This will also start extension-test server.
 Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
 3000 is reserved for core development.
+- `npm run build:extension` - Build extension for production.
+It will minify code and disable source map.

 ## Mobile Development